Cross-Paradigm Graph Backdoor Attacks with Promptable Subgraph Triggers

 \section{Methodology}

 In this section, we detail our method, which optimizes Eq.~(\ref{eq:target}) to conduct transferable graph backdoor attacks, as illustrated in Fig.~\ref{fig:main}.
-Our \textbf{CP-GBA} method consists of a set of condensed subgraph triggers $\mathcal{T}$, graph prompts $\mathcal{P}$ for GPL training, a frozen GNN encoder $f_\theta$, and a surrogate node classifier $f_c$.
-The process to obtain feature-aware, structure-aware, and stealthy triggers begins by sampling $N$ subgraphs, each containing $n$ nodes and centered on a node with the target class $y_t$, from the original graph $\mathcal{G}_{Tr}$.
-We then obtain the embeddings of the sampled subgraphs using a pre-trained GCN, and apply K-means clustering to select $K$ representative subgraphs as the final condensed trigger set $\mathcal{T}$.
+Our method consists of a set of condensed subgraph triggers $\mathcal{T}$, graph prompts $\mathcal{P}$ for GPL training, a frozen GNN encoder $f_\theta$, and a surrogate node classifier $f_c$.
+Initially, we sample $N$ subgraphs, each containing $n$ nodes and centered on a node with the target class $y_t$, from the original graph $\mathcal{G}_{Tr}$ and select representative ones via clustering to form the initial condensed trigger set $\mathcal{T}$.
 With the frozen encoder $f_\theta$ and trainable classifier $f_c$, we perform transferable GPL-based optimization to jointly train $\mathcal{T}$ and $\mathcal{P}$.
-This allows $\mathcal{T}$ to generalize across different GNN architectures, achieving high clean accuracy, attack success rate, and transferability simultaneously.
-Finally, a self-similarity normalization term is incorporated into the loss for $\mathcal{T}$, encouraging minimal perturbations and improving stealthiness.
+This ensures the robust generalization of $\mathcal{T}$ across diverse GNN architectures and learning paradigms.